 Ontario Arts Council (OAC)

-Grants of up to $15,000 and grants of up to $17,000 to Ontario nonprofit organizations, First Nation schools, and Aboriginal artists.
+Grants to Ontario nonprofit organizations, First Nation schools, and Aboriginal artists.
 Funding is intended to bring artists to work with individuals or groups of people from a community to create, experience, or present artistic work.

 The program supports projects that bring together Ontario-based Indigenous artists or Elders to: